knuesel/typst-minideck/README.md

+TODO:
+- simple theme example
+- pinit example

 # typst-minideck

 A minimalist package for dynamic slides in typst.

-minideck provides basic functionality for dynamic slides (`pause`, `uncover`, ...) and leaves theming and layout to plain typst and other packages.
+minideck provides basic functionality for dynamic slides (`pause`, `uncover`, ...) and leaves fancy theming to other packages.

 ## Usage